Our 'Fermentery' (Fermenterei)

-This is a short blog entry describing the etymology of the word that we use to describe our place - a place in which we do what we do.
+This is a short blog entry describing the etymology of the word that we use, to describe our place - a place in which we do what we do.

 The recent rise in popularity created this problem.
 So, with the creation of places that specialize in all things fermented, a new terminology had to be created.

 - Fermentery - our favorite!

 Why do we prefer the word Fermentery?

 First, there is an already known and established word - brewery.

 A brewery is a place or business that brews and sells beer.

 The word is broken into two parts: BREW + ERY.

 Our place specializes in fermented foods and drinks, so logically that gives us:

 So, in German the beer brewing place is called - BRAUEREI (BRAUE + REI).